SebastiaAgramunt/sebastiaagramunt.github.io/_posts/2024-11-05-python-virtual-environments-with-uv.md

 Now, there's a lot here, let me explain, the first part just specifies the python versions and the dependencies.
 Then we have the tool `ruff`, more on that later, the build system (`setuptools` as the default tool in python) and finally a CLI and an internal pypi repository.

 Let me begin by `ruff` tells you what lines of your code are not properly formatted (linting) and also formats them (changes the format of the code, a formater).
 Run it with `uv run ruff check .`.
-It will complain with a source code like
+Imagine you have a file with the following content in your package:

 ```python
 import os